DataDog/documentation/content/en/account_management/saml/okta.md

 {{< img src="account_management/saml/okta/sso_base_url.png" alt="Datadog application configuration in Okta, highlighting the SSO base URL" style="width:80%;" >}}

-If you can see the SSO Base URL, you are using the latest version and should follow the instructions on this page.
-If you don't see the SSO Base URL, configure Okta using the [legacy instructions][1].
+If you don't see the SSO Base URL field, configure Okta using the [legacy instructions][1].

 ## Supported features